CodeLaboratory-Patrick/Flutter_MealsDemo/README.md

 - Passes data (`userId`) to the target screen.
 - Useful for dynamic navigation based on user input.

----

-## Practical Use Cases
-1. **Authentication Flow**:
-   - Replace the login screen with the home screen after successful login.
-   - Prevent users from navigating back to the login screen.

-2. **Filter or Settings Screens**:
-   - Replace a screen with a settings or filter screen without cluttering the stack.

-3. **One-Time Screens**:
-   - Replace onboarding screens with the main app screen once the user completes the tutorial.

----

 ## Summary Table

 | Method                   | Description                                                                  | Example Usage                                |